The Lord of the Rings: The Board Game

 Quest cards come in two different colors—grey and brown—and a player can only play one grey card and one brown card on their turn.
 Each Quest card has an Activity symbol on it to represent either Fighting, Friendship, Hiding, Traveling, or a wild symbol that can be used for any Activity type.
 These cards are used during Conflicts to move the Activity marker along the corresponding Activity tracks.

-Conflicts are where the action happens during in The Lord of the Rings.
+Conflicts are where the action happens during in The Lord of the Rings: The Board Game.
 The four Conflict Game Boards consist of several Activity Tracks, one of which serves as the main Activity Track.
 Each Activity Track is accompanied by an Activity symbol that indicates what types of cards or Story Tiles advance the Activity marker on that track.
 Players need to move their Activity markers along the main Activity Track to complete the Conflict.

 However, it is also important to maintain the other Activity Tracks as well, as they provide useful resources that will come in handy at the end of a Conflict.
 For example, while playing through the Moria Conflict, the Main Activity track is called “Battle Against the Balrog.”
 If players only focus on the “Battle Against the Balrog,” they will not be able to collect any Heart or Sun Life tokens as rewards.
 They will have to play cards on the other Activity Tracks, such as “Quietly Advance Through Moria” and “Flee to the Exit of Moria,” which provide additional Life tokens.